HomeCalculatorsPhysicsProjectile Motion Calculator

 Physics

-Calculate projectile motion instantly — enter initial velocity and launch angle to get max height, time of flight, and horizontal range, with a trajectory diagram.
+Calculate projectile motion instantly — enter initial velocity and launch angle to get max height, time of flight, and range, with a trajectory diagram.

 Initial Velocity (m/s)